Hugh Grant: Legal issues

 On 27 June 1995, Grant was arrested in Los Angeles, California, in a police vice operation near Sunset Boulevard for receiving oral sex in a public place from Hollywood prostitute Divine Brown.
-He pleaded no contest and was fined $1,180, placed on two years' summary probation, and was ordered to complete an AIDS education program by Judge Robert J. Sandoval.
+He pleaded no contest and was fined $1,180 by Judge Robert J. Sandoval, was placed on two years' summary probation, and was ordered to complete an AIDS education program.

 The arrest occurred about two weeks before the release of his first major studio film, Nine Months, which he was scheduled to promote on several American television shows.
 The Tonight Show with Jay Leno had him booked for the same week.
-In the much-watched interview (which saw Leno overtake David Letterman in the ratings), Grant did not make excuses for the incident after Leno asked him, "What the hell were you thinking?"
+In the much-watched interview, Grant did not make excuses for the incident after Leno asked him, "What the hell were you thinking?"
 Grant answered, "I think you know in life what's a good thing to do and what's a bad thing, and I did a bad thing.
 And there you have it."

 On Larry King Live, he declined host Larry King's repeated invitations to probe his psyche, saying that psychoanalysis was "more of an American syndrome" and he himself was "a bit old fashioned".
 He told the host: "I don't have excuses."
 CNN reported that "Many are also applauding Grant for his refreshing honesty in a culture that has become fed up with overuse of the word 'abuse,' but Grant did not resort to an excuse."
 Radio host Scott Shannon said, "He went ahead and faced the music and handled it with tongue [in] cheek."

 In April 2007, he was arrested on allegations of assault made by paparazzo Ian Whittaker.
 Grant made no official statement and did not comment on the incident.
 Charges were dropped on 1 June 2007 by the Crown Prosecution Service on the grounds of "insufficient evidence".